Celebration of Life Gift Ideas Guide

 Gift Certificate

-If you're not exactly sure, why not give them something with more flexibility.
+If you're not exactly sure what memorial gift to choose, why not leave it up to the recipient.
 It could be a gift certificate for a spa day, massage, or even to a memorial website.

-Memorial jewelry is a unique condolence gift that can be perfect for someone that wants a keepsake or a piece that is infused with their loved one's ashes.
+Cremation jewelry are personalized memorial gifts that can be perfect for someone that wants a keepsake or a piece that is infused with their loved one's ashes.

 Made by talented artists, this type of jewelry is usually handmade and there are a wide variety of designs and styles.